comprobo25/comprobo25.github.io/in-class/day22.md

 * Consider whether there is [feedback you'd like to share about the class](https://forms.gle/giCwA1pkr4y3e4T37)

 ## CA Lecture: Namespaces, Launch Files, and Project Development Advice
 Today, we'll hear from Charlie on structuring your projects for easier development, debugging, and utility.
-To follow along, you can read the notes here (link TBA).
+To follow along, you can read the notes [here](https://github.com/comprobo25/robo_tools_ca_lecture)